 Where under this Act a right to compensation is lawfully suspended, no compensation is payable in respect of the period of suspension unless an arbitrator otherwise orders.

-[Section 63 amended by No. 48 of 1993 s.
+[Section 63 amended: No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 50.]

 64. Medical examination, worker claiming injury may be required to attend